OwnMarket/OwnBlockchain/Docs/Nodes/NodeSetup.md

 ## Scripted deployment

-We recommend installing the node on `Ubuntu Server 18.04 LTS` operating system.
+This deployment approach assumes installing the node on a clean machine with `Ubuntu Server 18.04 LTS` operating system installed.

 Login into your Linux machine and execute following command in terminal: